Queuni/Defense-Grid/README.md

 - Implement a simple health check endpoint for the load balancer

 - Refactor the helper to accept an optional callback for progress

+- Adjust timeout and retry settings based on production observations